-This command enables you to derive new user-defined commands from existing commands.
+This command enables you to a derive new user-defined command from existing commands.
 User-defined commands accept arguments separated by whitespace.
-You can use the arguments in expressions by using \$arg0...\$argn, for example:
+You can use the arguments in expressions by using \$arg0...\$argn, to refer to specific arguments or \$argv to refer to all the supplied arguments.
+For example:

+'''

-print 4+\$arg0 # add 4 to the first argument and print result define cmd... end
+print 4+$arg0 # add 4 to the first argument and print result

+echo $argv # echo all arguments

+'''

+define cmd... end